MQTT vs HTTP: Why Every IoT Engineer Uses Message Queues

 Wildcards (The Superpower): Subscribers can listen to patterns.

-• + (Single Level): home/+/light/state -> Listens to kitchen, bedroom, garage lights.
+• + (Single Level): home/+/light/state (all lights).

-• # (Multi Level): factory/# -> Listens to EVERYTHING in the factory.
+• # (Multi Level): factory/# (all factory data).

 MQTT Topic Structure Tree